 Repaying your student loan

 The table shows how much you can earn (in a week, month, and tax year) according to each plan before starting to make student loan repayments.
 The amount you pay is a percentage of the income you earn above the threshold.
-The student loan repayment thresholds are also published on the gov.uk website, but we’ve popped them into a table below.
+The student loan repayment thresholds change 6th April every year and are published on the gov.uk website, but we’ve popped the 2026/27 thresholds and rates into a table below.

 How and when do I send a Self Assessment tax return?